crate/cratedb-guide/docs/solution/longterm/index.md

 {ref}`analytics` describes how
 CrateDB provides real-time analytics on raw data stored for the long term.
 Keep massive amounts of data ready in the hot zone for analytics purposes.

+{ref}`retention` illustrates how to optimally implement data retention procedures, to manage the life-cycle of data stored in CrateDB, handling concerns of data expiry, size reduction, and archival.

 [Optimizing storage efficiency for historic time series data] illustrates how to reduce table storage size by 80%,